badd-labs/badd-labs/labs/B5/README.md

 # Lab B5: Reentrancy Attack

-In a reentrancy attack, a malicious contract A interacts with a victim bank contact B to deplete the money B stores on behalf of A and other users.
+In a reentrancy (RE) attack, a malicious contract A interacts with a victim bank contact B to deplete the money B stores on behalf of A and other users.
 In this task, you will be given a vulnerable bank contract B and be required to implement a reentrancy attack contract A (Exercise 2).
 You will also rewrite the bank contract to B’ such that B’ is secured against reentrancy attack A (Exercise 3).
 Fallback is a unique function in Solidity and is a key primitive to enable reentrancy attack.
 You will run a given fallback contract to understand this primitive (Exercise 1).

 | Tasks | Points | CS student | Finance student |
 | --- | --- | --- | --- |